Programme/Approved Electives for 2022/23

 discuss key biochemical differences between bacteria, viruses and parasites and link these to diagnostic tools and methods of disease control: 1,2locate and analyse information on pathogens and diseases they cause using a range of library-based and online resources: 2communicate effectively using a scientific writing style: 1,21,2discuss ethics and sustainability issues in terms of global health: 1,2describe the adaptations used by a range of pathogens to survive in challenging environments:

-12x 1 hour tutorials12x 5 hours engagement with asynchronous content50 hours completion of textbook ICA1 hour formative class test 1 hour open book exam26 hours independent study
+12x 1 hour tutorials12x 5 hours engagement with asynchronous content50 hours completion of textbook ICA1 hour formative class test 1 hour online test26 hours independent study

 Description of Module Assessment